Teaching Emotional Skills in Non-Academic Settings

 Understanding Emotions

 Discuss possible causes and how feelings affect actions.
+Here’s a brief description about understanding emotions as data, not instructions.

 Labeling Emotions